Littlefisher619/LecturePicker/README.md

 | 2  | Password for http://jwch.fzu.edu.cn       |
 | 3  | QQ EMail Address                          |
 | 4  | Authorization Code for your qq email      |

+> * record.txt

+**DO NOT TOUCH IT.**
+IT WILL CONFIGURED AUTOMATICLY BY THE PROGRAM.
+KEEP IT ON UTF-8 ENCODING, OR YOU WILL GET UNKNOWN ERRORS